ECE-196/docs/content/tutorial/MiniProj3.md

 ### Introduction

-This part I will show you how to write the proper code to blink the led to the rhythm of a uploaded song file
+This part I will show you how to write the proper code to blink the led's to the rhythm of a uploaded song file

 ### Objective
- Learn how to program simple components connected to a esp32 board via a breadboard.
+ Learn how to convert songs to a usable format for the esp32, then blink led's to the songs beat.

 ### Background Information

 If you look at the esp32 devboard, you can see that the two sides are lined with pins that can output 3.3V to connected components.
 While 3.3V can be on the higher side for led's it should still be fine.
-If it is too bright you can add a small resistor between the devboard and the led to slightly lower the current.

 ### Components

-1 esp32 devbooard
+1 esp32 devboard
+1 lightshield
 1 computer
 1 usb-c cable

 ### Instructional
-Make a python file in the directory the esp32 board shows up as on your computer.
-Add this code to the file and save it.
-This should automatically save the file onto your esp32 devboard.
+First download your favorite song as a mp3 file.
+Then convert it to a midi file [here]([https://example.com](https://samplab.com/audio-to-midi)).

 ## Example